jiangxincode/KaboomZhihu/README.md

 + Use the JAXB to simplify the process of parser xml.
 [20151109]
 + Update the version of selenium to the latest version.
 [20151109]
 + Add the interface to match some other browsers than firefox.
 [20151109]
++ Delete the old methods for parsing the configuation.
+[20151110]

 ## Snapshot